gideonadeti/battleship/README.md

 # Battleship

-A web-based version of the classic Battleship game.
+A web-based implementation of the classic Battleship game, built as part of The Odin Project curriculum to practice Test-Driven Development (TDD) and complex DOM manipulation.
 Players can randomly place their ships on a grid and take turns trying to sink each other’s fleets.

 ## Features